Cosmian/findex/documentation/sequence-diagrams.md

 This documents describes the Findex operations using sequence diagrams.
-Refer to the [functional documentation](functional.md) in order to understand the roles of the different components of the following flows.
+Refer to the [functional documentation](functional.md) in order to understand the roles of the different participants.

 ## Search